MiaTothova/Mission-of-Faith/README.md

 * See pictures from past events.
 * To find its contact and location.
 * To establish contact with the pastors or members of the team.

+# UX
+I aimed to create a website that is simple to navigate and follow.
+I aimed for a simplistic design with light colors so that it is easy to read without being too overwhelming on the eyes.

+### The ideal client:
+* English speaking
+* Located in Ennis Co.
+Clare and surrounding area
+* Christian or is curious about Christianity
+* Values involvement in the local community